Skip to main content

 Self-hosting means running your own relayer — either pointing at an existing MemWal package ID or deploying an entirely new MemWal instance with your own contract, database, and server wallet.
 The managed relayer provided by Walrus Foundation is a reference implementation.
 You can also build your own implementation that fits the same API surface with custom logic.
 This guide covers how to run the reference implementation as your own self-hosted relayer.

-When to Self-Host
+Personas & When to Self-Host

-• Guarantee availability — the managed relayer is a beta service with no SLA
+• Guarantee availability — the managed relayer is a beta service with no SLA.

 What Runs